 This configuration defines a single container called “memory-request-limit-container” with the image limits specified in the resources section.
 We have specified the memory request of 256M, and we’ve limited the container to 512M.

-Setting limits via namespaces
+How to set Kubernetes limits via namespaces

 If you have several developers, or teams of developers, working within the same large Kubernetes cluster, a good practice is to set common resource requirements to ensure resources are not consumed inadvertently.
 With Kubernetes, you can define the different namespaces for teams and use Resource Quotas to enforce quotas on these namespaces.